-Rainwater fittings Repair Category 1 Notes The rainwater goods show signs of normal weathering.
-Some discoloration as well as staining to joints and junctions was noted.
+Rainwater fittings Repair Category 3 Notes Sections of guttering were noted to be uneven with mature vegetation/debris build up.
+Cast iron fitments show signs of corrosion.
 It should be noted that a full assessment of the rainwater fittings can only be made during heavy rainfall.